reejit/NSFW-image-detector/README.md

 The motive:
 The main purpose behind this is to use Artificial intelligence to provide users with a safe browsing experience

-This is a part of a larger project.
-I am currently working on a chrome extension which would detect the NSFW images on the browser & blur them out :)
+This REST-API is used in a browser extension to blur out NSFW images on the tab.